ThereforeGo Ministries

 ThereforeGo Ministries (formerly known as Youth Unlimited, the American Federation of Reformed Young Men's Societies, the Young Calvinist League, and then the Young Calvinist Federation) is a Christian youth ministry for short-term mission trips in the United States and Canada that was formed in September 1919.
 The organization is a non-denominational ministry that has its roots in the Christian Reformed Church in North America, but partners with other Christian denominations.
 ThereforeGo is a member of the Evangelical Council for Financial Accountability (ECFA) and Standards of Excellence in Short-Term Mission (SOE).
-It is one of three youth ministries under the Dynamic Youth Ministries umbrella organization, with the other two being GEMS Girls' Clubs and the Calvinist Cadet Corps.
+It is one of two youth ministries under the Dynamic Youth Ministries umbrella organization, with the Calvinist Cadet Corps.

 The non-profit is mainly known for its "SERVE" mission trips for teens, which are 5-7 day trips for middle school and high school age students, which are mostly made up of youth groups from various churches.
 The volunteers participate in a variety of community service projects in the host church's community.
 A small sample of these service projects includes that in 1998, the Ellensburg, Washington chapter of the organization spent three days removing graffiti from various parts of the city.
 In 2014, student teams did various service projects throughout Chicago, Illinois as part of The Chicago Project.
 In 2016, volunteers painted houses around Sioux City, Iowa.